 After a lot of research on chicken cook temps and times, I went for 155 degrees F for 6 hours.
 If you’re chicken is super small, you could cut this to 5 hours.
 If it’s really large, you could go as long as 8 but it’s not necessary.

-When the chicken is done, you can either refrigerate it if you’re not ready to serve (I refrigerated it overnight) or move on to this step immediately.
-If you choose to refrigerate it, I recommend letting it sit on the counter for about 30 minutes to bring up the temp before finishing.
+When the chicken is done, you can either refrigerate it if you’re not ready to serve (I refrigerated it overnight) or finish it immediately.
+Throw it in a hot oven to crisp up the skin and you’ve got yourself an incredible whole chicken!

 You could also finish this chicken on the grill!
 Since it’s already cooked and you’re just looking to crisp the skin, you’ll want to cook it over medium-high heat.